+Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and clad in slate work.
-Access to the roof space is via a ceiling hatch within a first floor bedroom.
-The roof is of a traditional timber framed design.
-The flat roof over the utility room projection appears to be clad in rubberoid material.
-The roof over the sun room is slate covered.
+The roof is timber pitched and slated with tiled ridging and hips and incorporates plastic vents.
+Access to the roof space is via a hatch above the shared first floor landing.
+This area has been divided by fire walls to separate the voids over each flat and the stairwell, insulation has been laid and cold water tanks are situated here, including one pertaining to this flat.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods are of PVC manufacture.
+Rainwater fittings are of cast-iron.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction externally pointed and roughcast.
-The sun room appears to be of brickwork construction with facing stonework.
+Main walls appear to be mainly of cavity brick and roughcast while there is an outer leaf of concrete block to the front elevation.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of a UPVC frame design equipped with double glazed sealed units.
-There are Velux units at the first floor landing and within the sun room.
-External Decorations There are no external finishes that require decoration.
-Conservatories and Porches There are no conservatories or porches.
-Communal Areas There are no communal areas.
+Access to this flat is via a timber panelled and part double glazed door.
+Windows are of UPVC design with sealed unit double glazing.
+External Decorations Visually inspected.
+There are painted external decorations and PVC finishes.